NiravTech22/Flowguard/README.md

 ---

-## Development Philosophy

-* Transparency over abstraction
-* Determinism over convenience
-* Validation as a first-class concern
-* ML decisions must be inspectable and auditable

-The framework assumes users are engineers who want leverage, not automation theater.

----

-## Intended Audience

-This project is intended for:

-* Robotics engineers
-* Autonomous systems developers
-* Research teams working on complex robotics stacks
-* Engineers who understand and value system constraints

-It is explicitly **not** designed as a beginner-friendly robotics toolkit.

----

-## About

-Control-Theoretic ML for Robotics Workflows explores a missing layer in modern robotics: the governance of complex software systems using machine learning informed by control theory.
-By treating workflows themselves as dynamic systems, the project aims to make robotics development more predictable, reproducible, and trustworthy.

-Rather than focusing on what a robot should do, this work focuses on whether the system responsible for deciding *can be trusted to behave consistently*.
-The long-term goal is to reduce integration risk and validation overhead while preserving full visibility and control for engineers.

----

 ## Status

-This project is under active research and development.
-The current focus is on:
+This project is under active R&D. The current focus is on:

 * Abstract workflow modeling
 * Parallel validation infrastructure
-* ML-based stability and failure prediction
+* Machine learning based stability and failure prediction

-Hardware integration is intentionally deferred.
+Hardware integration has been intentionally deferred.